mercenaruss/zigstar_addons/zigstar-cc2652-flasher/README.md

 TI CC2652 Flasher add-on to flash Texas Instruments CC1352/2652 based radios.

-By default this add-on flashes the firmware to use Zigbee (Z-Stack Zigbee stack).
+By default this add-on flashes the firmware to use Zigbee (Z-Stack Zigbee Stack).

 **NOTE:** Make sure no other add-on or integration is using the zigbee radio.
 In particular disable the Zigbee Home Automation(ZHA) integration or Zigbee2MQTT(Z2M).